IgniteUI/indigo-design-docfx/en/components/grid-paging.md

 The Grid Paging comes with styling flexibility through the various overrides controlling its label and background colors, as well as the available styling for the Icon Buttons used for navigation.

 <img class="responsive-img" src="../images/grid_paging_styling.png" srcset="../images/grid_paging_styling@2x.png 2x" />

-## Code generation

-When a Paging object is added to the Sketch diagram, paging will be enabled for the grid.
-Styles will be used to setup the paging colors.

 ## Additional Resources